Solar Leases vs. Direct Ownership: 10 Pros and Cons to Consider 2026

 Which option has a better return on investment?

-Direct ownership is significantly better for long-term ROI, often saving homeowners $30,000-$50,000 more than a lease over 25 years, provided the homeowner can utilize the federal tax credit.
+Direct ownership is significantly better for long-term ROI, often saving homeowners $30,000-$50,000 more than a lease over 25 years, thanks to equity, net metering, and state incentives (the federal residential credit ended December 31, 2025).